aggression-to-the-mean/AttM/For-The-People/_posts/2021-02-01-Understanding-Fight-Odds.md

 <br>

-Using these equations, we can see that Magny has about a 60% probability of victory:
+Using these equations, we can see that Usman has about a 71.4% probability of victory:

-> Implied Probability Of Magny = 150/(150+100) = 60
+> Implied Probability Of Usman = 250/(250+100) = 71.4

 <br>

-Conversely, Chiesa appears to have approximately a 45.5% probability of
+Conversely, Burns appears to have approximately a 33.3% probability of
 victory:

-> Implied Probability Of Chiesa = 100/(120 + 100) = 45.5
+> Implied Probability Of Burns = 100/(200 + 100) = 33.3

 <br>

 At this point, you may have noticed that something is wrong… The Implied Probabilities don’t add up to 100%!
-Indeed, 60% + 45.5% = 105.5%.
+Indeed, 71.4% + 33.3% = 104.7%.

 This is by design.
-The surplus of percentage points (in this case 5.5%) is referred to as the overround.
+The surplus of percentage points (in this case 4.7%) is referred to as the overround.

 <br>